CanonicalLtd/maas-docs/src/en/installconfig-rack.md

-Title: Rack Controller Configuration
+Title: rack controller Configuration
 TODO:  Needs splitting, a re-write and re-organising within wider context of MAAS docs (see #24)

 # Rack Controller Configuration

-Managing a VLAN normally means that MAAS will serve DHCP from the Rack Controller, for the purpose of providing IP address to machines that are being enlisted or commissioned.
+Managing a VLAN normally means that MAAS will serve DHCP from the rack controller, for the purpose of providing IP address to machines that are being enlisted or commissioned.
 Also, any other DHCP client that is on the VLAN will obtain a dynamic IP address from the MAAS DHCP server.